Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Come on, new place—pistachio.”

 @comment: hidden
 The keyword here is agentic memeplex, a cluster of ideas that reinforce each other.
 When such set also creates a social network, and such network is global, and it persists for millennia, it is a good indicator that this particular memeplex is really working.
 Ideas or stories are not matter, they are information.
 And a memeplex is an informational structure, interconnected, self-reinforcing and useful - similar to math.
-It is as divine as math, and it works.
+It is refined, as divine as math is, and it works.

 --
 closing_reflection: page, text, centered